 Omnicidal Maniac: They seek to return the universe to utter nothingness, claiming it is the only way to truly stop YHVH.

 Shapeshifter Guilt Trip: Each of them takes on the appearance of one of Flynn's closest allies (K, Hugo, Isabeau, and Issachar) in order to sway him to their side.
 However as the one that takes Issachar's form puts it, he's the only one who holds true power when compared to the others.

 At the end of the Neutral path, an NPC in Ginza says that his wife and daughter appeared to him as "white shadows," urging him to join them in death.
 However, his reply that he would "do his best" instead dispelled them.

 The throne chariot of God, and the leader of the forces of Law.
 Summoned to the world via the Four Archangels and Jonathan's soul fusing together, his goal is restore peace to Mikado by destroying Tokyo, believing it has become too defiled and demon-infested to be allowed to exist.
 He harbors the Great Spirit of Goodwill needed to restore Masakado to full power.

 As Long as There Is Evil: Merkabah warns that as long as humans cannot live without clinging to the Lord, then it shall return.

-Blatant Lies: Merkabah calls Flynn and Isabeau foolish to turn against the salvation the Lord offers them, when Merkabah shows in the Law route it always intended for them to die for being amongst the unclean.
+Blatant Lies: Merkabah calls Flynn and Isabeau foolish to turn against the salvation the Lord offers them, when as Merkabah shows in the Law route it always intended for them to die for being amongst the unclean.

 Disproportionate Retribution: Why did it want Isabeau killed?
 Because she read manga.
-It ultimately makes Merkabah feeling sympathy for her after killing her her feel very hollow.
+It ultimately makes Merkabah feeling sympathy for her after killing her feel very hollow.

 Final Boss: In the Chaos route.
 You do still fight Merkabah in the Neutral route, it's just that you always fight it before Lucifer.